 2 large eggs

->

-> In a smaller bowl, whisk your milk, melted butter and eggs.
+In a smaller mixing bowl, whisk together your milk, oil and eggs, until fully combined.

->

-> Pour your wet ingredients into your dry ingredients and stir until just combined.
+Fold your wet ingredients into your dry ingredients, until just combined.

 Divide the batter between the prepared muffin cups.
 They are going to be pretty full but you can manage to fit it all in.